 Star Trek: Borg has one annoying sequence where you have to press the button on the bottom of a phaser in order to change its frequency setting; if you fail to do this, a passing Borg would show up and kill both you and your partner.
 Unfortunately, the hotspot that allow you to push the button is either in the wrong place, approximately two pixels wide or is otherwise programmed to work only 1 out of 256 times.
 The game's developers did release a patch that fixed one of the game's hotspots... unfortunately, this was the hotspot for punching your partner in the face (a necessary action nonetheless).

-Some of the Phoenix Wright games use this trope during the investigation scenes.
-Particularly in the last case of the third game where it's necessary to find A tiny, tiny note slipped almost completely under a chair/cushion/basket thing in order to break a psyche-lock and advance the plot.
-For the most part, clues in the Ace Attorney games are quite obvious, with only a few hidden.
+Some of the Ace Attorney games use this trope during the investigation scenes.
+Particularly in the last case of the third game where it's necessary to find a tiny, tiny note slipped almost completely under a chair/cushion/basket thing in order to break a psyche-lock and advance the plot.
+For the most part, clues in the Ace Attorney series are quite obvious, with only a few hidden.
 The point of the game isn't to hide the clues, but hide their meanings, after all.

 Massively Multiplayer Online Game

 An early version of World of Warcraft played this straight.
 A valuable herb known as Sungrass is a golden color, and, not surprisingly, looks like tall grass.
 Unfortunately, it's often surrounded by slightly shorter tufts of similarly-colored grass.
 Blizzard patched that one up in a hurry.
 Now all herbs (and quest items, and a few other things) give off bright sparkles, turning a full 180 degrees into Notice This.

 In Kingdom of Loathing, one (and only one) quest requires you to click the graphics in a choice adventure instead of the buttons.
 Sure, it's a trope (Bookcase Passage), but unless you use the tab key to select buttons in your browser, you're probably not going to figure it out without spoilers.
 Also, lampshaded with a literal Pixel Hunt, where you collect pixels from slain Nintendo monsters to make quest items.